Section 127 plans: The ultimate primer

 Are Section 127 plans subject to ERISA?

-Section 127 plans are not required to be funded and are not subject to ERISA.
+Section 127 plans are not required to be funded and are not currently subject to ERISA.

 (ERISA, or the “Employee Retirement Income Security Act”, is a federal law that establishes minimum standards for voluntary retirement and health plans)